-Not have a bedroom to sleep in,
+- not have a bedroom to sleep in

-Sleep on a mattress on the floor
+- Sleep on a mattress on the floor

-sleep in a living room, bathroom, shed, garage, pantry, or laundry,
+- sleep in a living room, bathroom, shed, garage, pantry, or laundry

-share a room with more than one other person
+- share a room with more than one other person;

-have a sleep roster where multiple people share one room on a rostered basis
+- have a sleep roster where multiple people share one room on a rostered basis.

 It is common practice that one bedroom can normally accommodate 1 to 2 people depending on the size.
 You should be provided with your own personal space and the ability to be able to live securely.
 For the money that you pay to live in these conditions you could pay for your own room with better facilities.
-If you find yourself in an undesirable or inappropriate situation like this please contact the Housing Services Coordinator.
+If you find yourself in an undesirable or inappropriate situation like this please contact Housing Services immediately.

 When you pay your rent make sure that you understand what you are actually paying for.
 You need to ask if these items are included:

 If they are not, you need to know what charges you will be liable for.
 You are within your rights to ask for a previous bill to know what is to be expected.

 It is important that you protect your rights as a consumer.
 There is not a lot of protection for people that opt to take part in share accommodation so you need to take action to protect your own rights.
 You should have a document signed by all people living in the property that outlines the following: